johnsonkao0213/kill_time_detection/README.md

 ```

-- Last, to inference, run the `predictionCNN.py`, `predictionFusion.py`, and `predictionMLP.py`.
-Remember change the weight and the test set path.
+- Lastly, for inference, run `predictionCNN.py`, `predictionFusion.py`, and `predictionMLP.py`.
+Remember to change the weights and the test set path.